 - The home is sold within the first 9 years of the purchase date, and

 - A net profit is received from the sale of the home, and

-- The Borrower’s income at the time of sale exceeds the maximum household income limit
+- Household income at the time of sale exceeds the maximum income limit (disclosed with the MCC)

-Borrowers are not subject to recapture in the following circumstances:
+Borrowers are not subject to Federal Recapture Tax in the following circumstances:

 - The home is transferred to a spouse, or former spouse, in connection with a divorce where no gain is included

-- The home is destroyed by a casualty and it is repaired or replaced on its original site within 2 years after the end of the tax year when the casualty occurred
+- The home is destroyed by a casualty, and is repaired or replaced on its original site within 2 years after the end of the tax year when the casualty occurred

-- The home is refinanced (refinancing does not cancel the recapture tax provision, which may still apply if the home is sold within 9 years)
+- The home is refinanced – please note that refinancing does not cancel the recapture tax provision, which may still apply if the home is sold within 9 years

 Borrowers more likely to pay Federal Recapture Tax in the following circumstances:

 - Employed in a field with high growth income potential